HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/HowtoenableAndasdefaultoperator.md

 # Enabling 'AND' as default operator

-The change is performed by adding a configuration parameter for the HCL DX search service.
-Apply the changed performance parameter and restart the Portal Server and/or remote search service as required.
+Add the configuration parameter for the HCL DX search service to change the performance.
+Apply the parameter and restart the Portal Server and/or remote search service as required.

 The configuration parameters are: